 Connected Frames

 Connected Frames let developers and designers build paginated content experiences.
-They can easily take a single stream of HTML content containing text and images, and segment that stream into multiple containers defined in an HTML template across multiple pages.
+They can easily take a single stream of HTML content containing text and images and segment that stream into multiple containers defined in an HTML template across multiple pages.
 Connected Frames provide a declarative mechanism to link and flow HTML content across a finite set of frames with variable position and sizing that have been defined either statically or dynamically.
 Connected Frames also provide a set of programmatic interfaces that let developers detect when content overflow has occurred on a Connected Frame, determine when no more content is available for fragmentation, expose the entire document associated with a set of Connected Frames, and expose fragment content associated with a specific Connected Frame.

 Control styling

 Developers can style intrinsic HTML controls better and integrate their own brand cleanly with the Windows 8 personality.
-Control styling includes elements within controls such as buttons, input boxes, and check marks, and fine-grained control of app presentation states using a set of Metro style web-friendly APIs.
+Control styling includes elements within controls, such as buttons, input boxes, and check marks, and fine-grained control of app presentation states using a set of Metro style, web-friendly APIs.
 Designers and developers can apply additive styling for a single element without removing all default styling—for example, the shape of a button can be changed without affecting its current color and shading.
 Developers can also meet the new requirements of Metro style apps built for Windows using JavaScript, including touch-friendliness and clean, glitch-free zoom operations.
 Developers can use an implicit default CSS style sheet that describes the look of intrinsic HTML controls in the browser, and an explicit CSS style sheet that describes the appearance of intrinsic HTML controls in Metro style apps using HTML5, JavaScript, and CSS.

 Dialogs